axonops/axonops-workbench/README.md

-# AxonOps™ Workbench for Apache Cassandra®
+# AxonOps™ Workbench

-AxonOps Workbench for Apache Cassandra is a desktop application built for Cassandra DB developers and DBAs.
+[AxonOps Workbench](https://axonops.com/workbench/) is a desktop application built for Cassandra DB developers and DBAs.
+Kafka support is coming soon!

 Seamlessly connect and interact with Apache Cassandra clusters while enjoying a host of innovative enhancements and exciting features.

 We welcome your feedback, so feel free to discuss any ideas you have https://github.com/axonops/axonops-workbench/discussions/categories/ideas or raise issues any issues (https://github.com/axonops/axonops-workbench/issues/new/choose)